Nitrokey/nitrokey-documentation/nitropad/firmware-update.rst

-Now you have updated your firmware.
+You have successfully updated your firmware!

 Further steps
 ~~~~~~~~~~~~~